What are Prescribed Minimum Benefits (PMBs)?

 What is a designated service provider (DSP)?

-A DSP is a healthcare provider or group of providers who have been selected by the Scheme to deliver to its members the diagnosis, treatment, and care in respect of one or more prescribed minimum benefit conditions.
-For the purposes of claims adjudication of PMB claims, GEMS has selected the State as its DSP for in-hospital services.
-If you choose to use a healthcare provider other than the DSP for the treatment of a PMB, the scheme may impose a co-payment or limit the rate at which the claim is reimbursed.
+A DSP is a healthcare provider or group of providers who have been selected by the Scheme to deliver to its members the diagnosis, treatment, and care in respect of medical conditions, including PMB conditions.
+For the purposes of claims adjudication for PMB, GEMS has selected the State as its DSP for in-hospital services.
+If you choose to use a healthcare provider other than a DSP for the treatment of a PMB, the scheme may impose a co-payment or limit the rate at which the claim is reimbursed.

 Please note:

-If you choose to use a healthcare provider other than the DSP for the in-hospital treatment of a PMB, the Scheme may impose a co-payment or limit the rate at which the claim is reimbursed.
-To determine the reimbursement that should be made for PMB treatment provided, the Scheme will determine whether the beneficiary voluntarily or involuntarily made use of the non-DSP.
+If you choose to use a healthcare provider other than a DSP for the in-hospital treatment of a PMB, the Scheme may impose a co-payment or limit the rate at which the claim is reimbursed.
+To determine the reimbursement for PMB treatment provided, the Scheme will determine whether you voluntarily or involuntarily made use of the non-DSP.
 Involuntary use means that:

 Will GEMS transfer me to a DSP after an emergency admission?

-Treatment that falls outside of the areas listed above and is accessed in the out of hospital setting (e.g. doctor consultations, pathology or radiology tests) is referred to as an ambulatory PMB.
-A pre-authorisation is not required for these services as these claims will be automatically paid as a PMB, where appropriate, provided the correct ICD10 codes are used.
-The only time a pre-authorisation is required for an ambulatory PMB is if the beneficiary:
+Treatment that falls outside of the areas listed above and is accessed in the out-of-hospital setting (e.g., doctor consultations, pathology, or radiology tests) is referred to as an ambulatory PMB (aPMB).
+Pre-authorisation is not required for these services as these claims will automatically be paid as a PMB where appropriate, and if the correct ICD10 codes are used.
+The only time a pre-authorisation is required for ambulatory PMBs is if you:

-GEMS carefully manages the PMB benefit to ensure that beneficiaries are provided with good quality, appropriate healthcare that is cost-effective, affordable and sustainable.
-We use strict clinical guidelines and expert advice to make sure we are funding the most appropriate treatment.
+GEMS carefully manages the PMB benefit to ensure that beneficiaries are provided with good quality, appropriate healthcare that is cost-effective, affordable, and sustainable.
+Strict clinical guidelines and expert advice are used to ensure that the most appropriate treatment is funded.